marcusoftnet/marcusoftnet.github.io/_posts/2006-11-20-babies-and-their-parents-iii.md

 OK - I was wrong, a bit at least.

-Met my friends and their new daugther last Friday -and it's a completely new life for them.
+Met my friends and their new daughter last Friday -and it's a completely new life for them.
 Especially for the father.
 I was great to see though - a lot of love in the air.
 So - the "still being us"-thing will probably fade for a while but I am sure that it will come back and that they will watch sopranos late at night even though the baby needs to sleep.

 But they will never fall into the super-parents-trap!
 I am sure of that at least.